 GeneCards Summary for PLAU Gene

 PLAU (Plasminogen Activator, Urokinase) is a Protein Coding gene.
-Diseases associated with PLAU include quebec platelet disorder and alzheimer disease.
-Among its related pathways are Proteoglycans in cancer and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with PLAU include quebec platelet disorder and cornea cancer.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Endochondral Ossification.
 GO annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot for PLAU Gene

 Specifically cleaves the zymogen plasminogen to form the active enzyme plasmin